emvmontiel/waterprediction/README.md

 1. Clone this repository: `git clone https://github.com/emvmontiel/waterprediction.git`
 2. Open the `index.html` file in your web browser to view the dashboard.
+3. Alternatively, you can use Live Server in Visual Studio Code.